Bristle-Co/Customer-Detail-Service/README.md

-this service is used to store data of all the users and employees in Bristle Co., Ltd
+this service is used to handle data of all the customers of Bristle Co., Ltd
 # Deployment

 ### Build into docker image